mroui/meet-us/README.md

 * Quick search by title
 * Filtering events by: chatroom activity, key words, tags, max distance, scopes of: dates, times, prices
 * Browsing the map with placed events by pin on the whole world, what additionally allows to view the statistics about the most popular places
-* Creating own event: title, event name, optional description, date, time, price (which can be also equal to 0), contact details (f.e. email address or phone number) and event location, which is set pin on a map
+* Creating own event: title, event name, optional description, date, time, price (which can be also equal to 0), contact details (e.g. email address or phone number) and event location, which is set pin on a map
 * Access to event details and all functions on chatroom, like:
   * Chat field, messages, photos, urls
   * Members list